gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 If the challenge is accepted:

-- Points or error points which reflect the new ruling of the judge will be recorded.
+- Points or error points that reflect the new ruling of the judge will be recorded.
 - A new question of the same number will be given if the question is ruled illegal.

 When a challenge is made, the quizmaster must give each team's captain or co-captain an opportunity to speak to the challenge before making a ruling on the challenge.
 Whichever team is being challenged against will have the right to speak last.

 ## Protests

-Coaches, including assistant coaches, of the teams participating in a quiz may place the quiz under protest under the following conditions:
+Coaches, including assistant coaches, of the teams participating in a quiz, may place the quiz under protest under the following conditions:

 - When the coach feels a logistical rule has been broken by the quiz officials.
     - Any rules regarding judgment calls on questions must be challenged by a captain/co-captain before they may be protested.